-- Bullying - Physical abuse Hitting, pinching, punching, kicking, biting, scratching, pulling hair etc. - Verbal abuse Name calling, mimicking, teasing, swearing, insulting another person or their family.
-Gestures, "looks", staring, isolating another person from a group, refusal to sit next to or hold hands with another child, over forceful persuasion. - Onlookers people who do nothing to help.
+- Bullying. - Physical abuse Hitting, pinching, punching, kicking, biting, scratching, pulling hair etc. - Verbal abuse Name-calling, mimicking, teasing, swearing, insulting another person or their family.
+Gestures, 'looks', staring, isolating another person from a group, refusal to sit next to another child, over forceful persuasion. - Onlookers people who do nothing to help.
 They are condoning bullying by watching and are themselves in the wrong by not reporting this behaviour.
-If onlookers are not firmly spoken to, then a bullying culture may develop. - Racism If racist terms or gestures are used we must be consistent with our approach.
-Our aim is to inform the children why these terms or gestures unacceptable.
-We hope to eradicate all racist comments and prejudices.
-We also need to support and protect any victims of racism.
-The victims must be listened to and taken seriously.
-They must feel secure in the knowledge that they will be supported. - Sexism Sexism is unfair or unreasonable discrimination between the sexes.
+If onlookers are not firmly spoken to, then a bullying culture may develop. - Racism If racist terms or gestures are used, we are consistent with our approach.
+Our aim is to educate the children to understand why these terms or gestures are unacceptable.
+Victims must feel secure in the knowledge that they will be supported. - Sexism Sexism is unfair or unreasonable discrimination between the sexes.
 Comments or insults based on a person's gender or exclusion of others on the grounds of their gender are unacceptable.
-Staff and pupils must also be aware of stereotyping comments or unreasonable maintenance of traditional sexual roles.
-Staff need to explain to children why equal opportunities are necessary.
+Staff and pupils must also be aware of stereotyping comments or unreasonable maintenance of traditional sexual roles. - Staff need to explain to children why equal opportunities are necessary.
 They need to use positive models to avoid sexism, and positive reinforcement should be employed.

 It is important that staff employ similar strategies for dealing with both racism and sexism.
 These are discussed further in our Equal Opportunities Policy but some are briefly listed here.
-Ensure that:

-- Children work regularly in mixed ethnic groups of boys and girls; - We are consistent in our behaviour towards boys and girls; - Resources are monitored to avoid stereotypical role models. - Theft Pupils should be discouraged from bringing unnecessary items to school.
+Theft - Pupils should be discouraged from bringing unnecessary items to school.
 The naming of all possessions will help to avoid arguments about ownership.

 There are a few children who feel compelled to take other people's property.
 These children may need special support and guidance.
 Close links between home and school are needed to discourage theft.
-Parents are asked to return any objects that do not belong to them, however small or trivial, back to school.
+Parents are asked to return any objects that do not belong to their child, however small or trivial, to the school.

 When a child behaves in an unacceptable way it is the behaviour that is anti-social and not the child.
-Staff must phrase reprimands in a way that shows this.
+Staff must phrase reprimands in a way that supports this message.